Palm Beach County, Florida: Current County Officeholders

+List of County Commissioners, 1991–Present

 Law enforcement

 The Palm Beach County Sheriff's Office (PBSO) provides police services to the county's unincorporated areas and the 13 municipalities covered by PBSO.
 PBSO also oversees the county jail system, provides security at all four of the county courthouses, and is the primary law enforcement agency covering Palm Beach International Airport.
 The Sheriff's Office is composed of roughly 4,200 employees, including approximately 1,600 sworn law enforcement personnel, 700 sworn corrections personnel, 1,900 civilian personnel and 1,800 volunteers.
-The annual operating budget for the PBSO is approximately $740,000,000.
-Ric L. Bradshaw has been sheriff for Palm Beach County since January 2005, and has served over 45 years in law enforcement.
+The annual operating budget for the PBSO is more than $800 million, as of 2023.
+Ric Bradshaw has been sheriff for Palm Beach County since 2005.

 There are two jail facilities operated by the Palm Beach County Sheriff's Office.
 One is in Belle Glade, called the West Detention Center, which houses all custody levels from minimum to maximum security.
 At any one time it can contain up to 991 inmates (total bed capacity), with a staff of 188.
 The facility has a video visitation program which allows families to communicate with inmates remotely.
 The largest jail is the Main Detention Center.
-Three towers make up the center, The South Tower, The East Tower, and The West Tower.
-The largest is The South Tower, the building was constructed in 1993 from concrete and steel with a cost of $52 million.
+Three towers - South, East, and West, make up the center.
+The largest is the South Tower, constructed in 1993 from concrete and steel at a cost of $52 million.
 The East and West Towers were built in 1983; they now flank the South Tower, completing the Main Detention Center.
-The Main Detention Center's primary function is to hold high risk inmates, federal inmates, and those inmates who are in need of special medical attention and/or are unable to operate at other facilities.
+The Main Detention Center's primary function is to hold high risk inmates, federal inmates, and those inmates who are in need of special medical attention or are otherwise unable to operate at other facilities.
 The total number of beds at the facility is 2,166.
-The South Tower can hold 1,285 inmates, East Tower has 418 beds, and The West Tower has 404 beds.
+The South Tower can hold 1,285 inmates, the East Tower has 418 beds, and the West Tower has 404 beds.

 Since the founding of Palm Beach County in 1909, 16 people have served as county sheriff.

+As of 2025, 24 Officers and 1 K9 of the PBSO have been killed in the line of duty.